Consumers’ attention spans are shorter than ever, so how do you get your business to stand out from the crowd? The answer to that? Advertising.

 There isn't any specific method or approach that a business should use to reach their targeted audience.
 Businesses, especially large corporations, allocate tremendous amounts of their budget to receive insight into the habits, needs, interests, and characteristics of their ideal consumers.
 Once personas are established, the where and how of advertising can be determined.

-Since there are multiple ways to go about advertising online, here are some types of digital advertising you can discover to choose which is best for your business.
+Since there are multiple types of online advertising, here are some types of digital advertising you can discover to choose which is best for your business.

 Paid search advertising